Lately, I’ve been immersing myself in learning about all things Victorian. Here is A Modern Take on a Victorian Valentine.

 All of the elements combined resulted in spectacular works of art.

-Here are the tools you will need to create your own Victorian inspired pop up Valentines;
+The tools you will need to create your own Victorian-inspired pop-up Valentines

 Cutting mat~you can find them in a variety of shapes and sizes HERE.